tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/1_mm_introduction.md

 The `PiSmmCpuStandaloneMm` driver creates a page table used in MM mode according to the `EFI_HOB_RESOURCE_DESCRIPTOR` in the MM HOB list.
 The newly created page table controls memory accessibility in MM.

 The following table outlines the differences in memory protection policies between the traditional SMM and the Standalone MM.
-This comparison is particularly relevant for x86 systems and highlights the security enhancements provided by Standalone MM.
+Note: this comparison is particularly relevant for x86 systems and highlights the security enhancements provided by Standalone MM.

 | Items                        | Policy                                      | SMM                          | MM                           |
 |------------------------------|---------------------------------------------|------------------------------|------------------------------|